Published: February 21, 2025

 By: Adam Burns

-Headquartered in Philadelphia, the company was a prominent manufacturer of steam locomotives, producing approximately one thousand engines from 1832 to 1866.
+Headquartered in Philadelphia, Norris produced approximately one thousand steam locomotives from 1832 to 1866.

-The story of Norris Locomotive Works begins with William Norris, born in Philadelphia in 1802.
-With a background in engineering, Norris became fascinated with steam technology's potential for transportation.
+The story of the Norris Locomotive Works begins with William Norris, born in Philadelphia in 1802.
+With a background in engineering, he became fascinated with steam technology's potential for transportation.

 By 1832, the opportunity to capitalize on the burgeoning railroad industry crystallized his vision.
 Alongside his brother Septimus Norris, William founded the Norris Locomotive Works in Philadelphia in 1832.

-They aimed to design and manufacture steam locomotives tailored to the American railroads, which often faced unique challenges such as rough terrain and variable climate conditions.
+They aimed to design and manufacture locomotives tailored to American railroads, which often faced unique challenges such as rough terrain and variable climate conditions.

 The incline, consisting of dual tracks, extended 2,805 feet from the Schuylkill River towards what is now Belmont Avenue and featured a gradient of one foot of elevation per fifteen horizontal feet, totaling 187 feet in vertical height.